History of Egypt under the Muhammad Ali dynasty: Ismail the Magnificent

 In the late 1860s Egypt attempted to build a modern navy and ordered several armored ironclads, two each of the "Nijmi Shevket" class and the "Lutfi Djelil" class.
 Although intended for the Egyptian Navy, these ironclads had to be delivered to the Ottoman Navy in 1869.
 Egypt was able to keep a navy with a few unarmored warships including the iron steam frigate Ibrahim and a large yacht, the "Mahroussa" which survives in rebuilt form to the present day.

 In the years that followed the condition of things grew worse.
+A public health crisis arose in Egypt.
+The Constantinople Board of Health reported that the plague could still be found in Egypt, within the districts of Marj and Assyr.
+A 21-day quarantine was imposed on the ports of El Wedj.
 Thousands of people died and large sums expended in extending Ismail's dominions in the Sudan and in futile conflicts with Ethiopia.
+Eventually, Egypt successfully annexed the region of Darfur, further expanding the state.
 In 1875, the impoverishment of the fellah had reached such a high point that the ordinary resources of the country no longer sufficed for the most urgent necessities of administration; and the khedive Ismail, having repeatedly broken faith with his creditors, could not raise any more loans on the European market.
 The taxes were habitually collected many months in advance, and the colossal floating debt was increasing rapidly.
 In these circumstances Ismail had to realize his remaining assets, and among them sold 176,602 Suez Canal shares to the British government for £976,582, which surrendered Egyptian control of the waterway.

 These crises induced the British government to inquire more carefully into the financial condition of the country, where Europeans had invested much capital.
 In December 1875, Stephen Cave, MP, and Colonel (later Sir) John Stokes, RE, were sent to Egypt to inquire into Egypt's financial situation.
 Mr Cave's report, made public only in April 1876, showed that under the existing administration national bankruptcy was inevitable.
 With no alternatives, European powers used Egypt's indebtedness to extract concessions regarding how the debts would be repaid.
 Other commissions of inquiry followed, and each one brought Ismail increasingly under European control.
 The establishment of the Mixed Tribunals in 1876, in place of the system of consular jurisdiction in civil actions, made some of the courts of justice international.